What is Summit Sips?

 In addition to it's architectural history, St. Paul enjoys a fascinating connection with the prohibition gangster-era and was home to such notable figures as John Dillinger, Ma Barker, Alvin Karpis and many other notorious personalities.
 What made the city unique was the "arrangement" these criminals had with law enforcement.
 As long as resident gangsters and their visiting associates agreed to check-in, they could freely enjoy themselves within the city limits—just so long as they did not commit any crimes.
 St. Paul became the safest city around and was a popular destination for visitors like Al Capone.
 It's this colorful history that makes Summit a good name choice for topics that often find their roots within the same historical context.

-Over the course of writing and expanding our knowledge of cocktails through classic styles and formulae, we also explored contemporary creativity which led us to Portland, Oregon.
+Over the course of writing and expanding our knowledge of cocktails through classic styles and formulas, we also explored contemporary creativity which led us to Portland, Oregon.
 Here, the local culture and culinary attitudes have blended beautifully with historic ideals against a backdrop of snow-capped mountain peaks.
 Once again, Summit seems to be an appropriate description.

 Who's writing this stuff?